 Socialoomph is really meant to be used with Twitter.
 You can set up automatic DM, follow, and retweets from multiple accounts using their paid plan while their unpaid plan forces you to apply their own branding.

 Tweetdeck is an app run by twitter that allows you to get even more out of the social network.
 It allows you to build list, create personalized timelines, and create custom searches to keep track of everything you find interesting.
 It’s a useful tool for keeping track of what’s going on in your market and building engagement with the right people.

 The Tailwind app is focused on two social media platforms, Instagram and Pinterest, the most visual ones out there.
-The Instagram portion of the app is still under development, but looks promising.
+The Instagram portion of the app which lets you schedule and post your content to the platform.
 Schedule pins to your hearts content and get powerful analytics about what’s working and what’s not.

 Sprout Social has a very well thought out dashboard that lets you get to all the most important stuff with a single keystroke.
 The analytics portion is robust and gives you all the information you need to understand what’s resonating with your audience and what you need to scrap.
 You can use four social networks, Twitter, Google+, Facebook, and LinkedIn.

 Social Bro is a tool that’s exclusively for Twitter.
 They have four broad areas that they app performs best.
 Engagement, analytics, targeting, and profile management.
 An interesting feature of this app is the ability to take an in-depth look at the power of your competitions twitter profile.
 Understand their engagement levels, where their followers are, and even follow their most engaged fans.
 I’m just scratching the surface here, Social Bro is a very powerful tool.